trey-capps/Happiness-Analysis/README.md

 DATA
 ----
 - 20XX.csv - Raw dataset for respective year
-- data_clean.csv -
+- data_clean.csv - Cleaned data from data_cleaning.ipynb
-- test.csv -
+- test.csv - used to train the model in model_building.R
-- train.csv -
+- train.csv - used to test the model in model_building.R

 CODE
 ----